MORE Devices, MORE Content, MORE Business Potential

 - Added latency between user actions and response

-The next generation of CORA approaches (CORA 2.0) focus on bridging the responsibilities of client and cloud in a workload balanced model.
-Also referred to as “hybrid client-cloud”, these future approaches share the processing responsibilities between the client device and the cloud according to available connectivity, the capabilities of the client device, and the cloud resources available.
+A new generation of CORA approaches focus on bridging the responsibilities of client and cloud in a workload balanced model.
+Also referred to as “hybrid client-cloud”, these developing approaches share the processing responsibilities between the client device and the cloud according to available connectivity, the capabilities of the client device, and the cloud resources available.
 The vision is for applications to be able to run 100% locally, 100% streamed from the cloud, or in a hybrid model where responsibilities are shared between client and cloud on a threshold basis.

-While theoretical, it is believed that these later CORA approaches could overcome the challenges introduced by today’s practices.
+It is believed that these later CORA approaches could help overcome challenges faced by client-cloud computing today.

-The main advantage with the new CORA approach is that its hybrid client-cloud model could reduce the amount of bandwidth and cloud resources necessary to deliver user experiences while still enhancing the capabilities of client devices.
+The main advantage of approaches that include a hybrid client-cloud model is they could reduce the amount of bandwidth and cloud resources necessary to deliver user experiences while still enhancing the capabilities of client devices.

 Theoretical benefits over today’s CORA approach: